ember-learn/cli-guides/guides/basic-use/cli-commands.md

 `ember generate` creates new files within your app.
 For example, you can use it to create components, routes, services, models, and more.
 For a full list, type `ember generate --help`.

-The new files will contain the necessary boilerplate, they will go in the right place, and the CLI will make sure that file naming conventions are followed.
+The CLI's `generate` command will ensure that new files contain the necessary boilerplate, that they go in the right directories, and thatn file naming conventions are followed.
 For example, components must always have a dash in their names.
-To avoid mistakes that are hard to debug, always use the CLI to create files, instead of creating the files by hand.
+To avoid mistakes that are hard to debug, always use the CLI to create files instead of creating the files by hand.

 ### Example use

 This command will make a component named `packing-list`.
-There will be three files created in the app: `packing-list.hbs` which will define what it looks like, `packing-list.js` with JavaScript code to handle user interaction, and an integration test (aka rendering test) file called `packing-list-test.js`.
+It will create three files in the app:

+* `packing-list.hbs`, which defines what it looks like
+* `packing-list.js` with JavaScript code to handle user interaction
+* `packing-list-test.js` with an integration test (aka rendering test)

 ```bash
 ember generate component packing-list